mcdavis1/my-ncov/README.md

 <!-- TODO: update links -->

-File paths in the [config files] must start with the [analysis directory].
-For example, in the tutorial:
+File paths in the [config files] must start with the correct and updated [analysis directory].
+For example, in the tutorial the config file has this line:

 ```yaml
 auspice_config: ncov-tutorial/auspice-config-custom-data.json